 - delivery of milk on Saturdays and Sundays only

 A child aged 10 or over may be employed on an occasional basis by and under the direct supervision of his parent in light agricultural work or horticultural work.

-- School days - between 7am and 8am and 5pm and 7pm (maximum of two hours only)
+- school days - between 7am and 8am and 5pm and 7pm (maximum of 2 hours only)

-- Sundays - between 7am and 7pm (maximum of two hours only)
+- Sundays - between 7am and 7pm (maximum of 2 hours only)

-- Rest breaks - A child may not work for more than four hours without a rest break of one hour
+- rest breaks - a child may not work for more than 4 hours without a rest break of 1 hour

 Maximum hours per week